 The SCU caliber of instruction continues to be intellectually rigorous, student-focused, and grounded in the Jesuit tradition of cura personalis, care for the whole person: body, mind, and spirit.

 Academic Resources for Students

-- Benson Memorial Center will be open at reduced capacity to provide study space for students with unrBenson Center reliable internet access.
+- Benson Memorial Center is open at reduced capacity to provide study space for students.
 In addition to the individual study spaces available in the lower level, Parlor B on the first floor of the Benson Memorial Center is open and dedicated to quiet use only—no Zoom and no cell phone use.

 - Academic Advising: Students can meet virtually or by phone with an academic advisor in the John B. Drahmann Academic Advising and Learning Resources Center to discuss academic resources such as time management, study skills, etc., discuss majors and minors and plan for next year.
 Visit the Drahmann Center website and select “Make an Appointment” to schedule an appointment time.

 - Academic Technology provides a broad range of technology resources, equipment and services to support students, faculty, and staff, including:

 - Technology help for: Zoom (contact firstname.lastname@example.org ), Camino (contact email@example.com ), Google Workspace (contact firstname.lastname@example.org) and other campus technology

 - Technology training offers classes, consultations, and web assistance for SCU supported software